pdh372/Design_Pattern/readme.md

 }
 ```

-The workaround here would be: create a **FlyableAnimal** interface as follows
+The work around here would be: create a **FlyableAnimal** interface as follows

 ```typescript
 public interface Animal {